decaday/musb/musb-readconf/README.md

 # `musb-readconf`

-A `no_std` ~~and not-so-useful~~ utility crate for reading and interpreting the hardware configuration registers of a Mentor Graphics MUSB IP core.
+A `no_std` utility crate for reading and interpreting the hardware configuration registers of a Mentor Graphics MUSB IP core.

 This tool is designed to help embedded developers verify the specific hardware features and configuration of the MUSB IP as implemented by a particular chip vendor.

-~~But, Useless.~~ Most Venders masked  several following registers like `CONFIGDATA`.
+But, Some Venders masked several following registers like `CONFIGDATA`.

 ## Features